 Here is a list of common interjections, but there are hundreds more:

 Watch this fun cartoon video to review interjections:

-Go back to the sentences you used for Ex.
-1 in Ch.
+Go back to the sentences from Ch.
 3.1 for a final time.

 You have marked all the nouns, pronouns, verbs, adjectives, adverbs, and prepositions using the appropriate highlight color.
 Double check to be sure your answers are correct.

 Now, mark any conjunctions by highlighting them in pink and any interjections by highlighting them in gray.

 If you have done this series of exercises correctly, every word will be identified by the job it is doing and the relationships between the words will be clear.

 - Conjunctions are helpful connectors.

-- Interjections show emotion, but should be avoided in college writing.
+- Interjections show emotion, but should be avoided in college and professional writing.

 a group of words that contains a subject and a verb but is dependent on the rest of the sentence to finish the thought